2023 Jeerleader FAQ

 Do you dance on skates?

 Not as jeerleaders.
-Some of us can skate, and we’ve had several alumni jeerleaders join Gotham’s teams, but we prefer to dance, in… shoes.
+Some of us can skate, some can even dance while skating, and we’ve had several alumni jeerleaders join Gotham’s teams, but as a group we dance, in… shoes.

 Are all the Jeerleaders women?
 Are you okay with trans and non-binary Jeerleaders?